wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.0.7 =
+* Updated WPPF code to v1.1.6.
+Fixed a bug caused created in version 1.0.6 affecting sites running older version of PHP (<5.3)

 = 1.0.6 =
 * Updating WPPF code to v1.1.5
 * Added method to retrieve only site_base_url settings.